Linda explores food facts, folklore, and fabulous recipes, one ingredient at a time.

 - Preheat oven to 400 degrees F.

 - Scrub the potatoes with a vegetable brush then pierce each several times with a fork or sharp knife.
 Coat each potato with olive oil.
-Place on foil-lined baking sheet and bake in preheated oven for about 1 hour or until tender.
+Place on a foil-lined baking sheet and bake in preheated oven for about 1 hour or until tender.
 Remove from oven and set aside until cool enough to handle.

 - While the potatoes are baking, cook the bacon in a skillet until crisp.
 Remove from skillet, drain, allow to cool, and then crumble.

 - Remove the skins from the potatoes and then chop into 1-inch size chunks.
-Place in large mixing bowl and sprinkle with vinegar.
+Place in a large mixing bowl and sprinkle with vinegar.